-Years ago I went to a writing seminar and the speaker opened his presentation with a joke about attendees wanting to know the secret of how to become a best-selling author: He said: “Write a best-selling book.”
+Years ago I went to a writing seminar and the speaker opened his presentation with a joke about how attendees want to know the secret to becoming a best-selling author.
+His answer: “Write a best-selling book.”

 He got a good laugh from the audience.

-Similarly, when creating video ads, those who are involved in the process desire them to be effective.
-And many business owners or client representatives want them produced for as little cost as possible.
+Similarly, when creating video ads, those who are involved in the process would of course desire them to be productive.
+And it’s not unusual for clients to want them produced for as little cost as possible.
 More pragmatic business owners and marketers may just want to see positive results for their video expenditures.

 Hence, the idea that there is an easy way to make video ads is a compelling concept, even if the above title is more suited to generating clicks than predicting real-world video ad success.

 Nevertheless, this does not suggest that the information in the above video is not beneficial.
-The following points it outlines are indeed worthy of respect.
+The following points it outlines are indeed worthy: